schramm-famm/vm/README.md

 ## Downloads
 ### Vagrant
-Download it from [here](https://www.vagrantup.com/downloads.html) for your OS.
+Download the latest version [here](https://www.vagrantup.com/downloads.html) for your OS.
 Vagrant is a tool for building and managing virtual machine environments.
 It will be useful to maintain a consistent development environment that is has the same configuration as the production environment.
 ### VirtualBox
-Download the newest version from [here](https://www.virtualbox.org/wiki/Downloads) for your OS.
+Download the latest version [here](https://www.virtualbox.org/wiki/Downloads) for your OS.
 VirtualBox runs the VMs that Vagrant builds.
+### Git for Windows (Windows users only)
+Download the latest version [here](https://gitforwindows.org/).
+This provides a bash shell and ssh for Windows.
+For the set-up instructions, run this terminal before following the instructions.

-## Set-Up Instructions (Non-Windows Machines Only)
+## Set-Up Instructions
 1. Change directory into the VM folder.
 2. Set the environment variable `SYSC4907` to the folder where you will be doing all of your SYSC4907 developing.
-Example: run
-`export SYSC4907=/Users/Thao/Documents/SYSC4907` or add that command to your .bashrc and run `source ~/.bashrc`.
+Run `export SYSC4907=/Users/Thao/Documents/SYSC4907` or add that command to your .bashrc and run `source ~/.bashrc`.
 3. Run `vagrant up --provision-with rootlogin,bootstrap` to start up the VM and provision it.
 	* After this line, the VM is running and you can actually ssh into it